msylla6/Bb-anonym/code/session_key.md

 ## Understanding how to configure the class Session Key

-The class SessionKey is managing a dictionary to anonymize a session in GMU format (e.g., 202140 is the GMU format for a sesssion, which correspond to Summer 2021) to a number, keeping the chronological order not changed.
+The class SessionKey is managing a dictionary to anonymize a session in GMU format to a number that will hide when a course took place, but keeping the chronological order not changed.
+For instance, 202140 is the GMU format for a sesssion, which correspond to Summer 2021 and a possible generated anonymized code may be 237.
+For Fall 2021, 202170 a  generated anonymized code may be 314, but cannot be 129 (because will not maintain the chronological order).

 There are two files asssociated with sessions:
 - config/session-config.json: keeps the configuration data on how to generate the anonymized values for the sessions
 - key/sessionKeys.txt: keeps the current generated anonymized values for the sessions (if any)

 Before you use session keys, you must define the configuration file.
-However, you do not need to define the key file, because this will be generated automatically by the code.
+However, you must not define the key file, because this will be generated automatically by the code.

 ### Sample session-config.json
-The file must contain values for all the following, as in the example below:
+This file must contain values for all the following, as in the example below:
 - Start year and end year are inclusive and specify the range for which the anonymized session values are defined.
 - List of semesters, contains the current GMU semesters, where 10,40,70 are Spring, Summer and Fall respectively.
 - To randomize the session values, a start value along with a range for min and max step is used.
 The first key will start after the start key and for each next session (chronologically) a random value between min and max (inclusive) will be added.